-- 1 This syllabus is available in the June and November examination sessions. - 2 Candidates may, if they wish, enter for both Literature (Spanish) and Literature (English) in the same examination session. - 3 Copies of syllabuses, past papers and Examiners' Reports are available on CD ROM and can be ordered using the Publications Catalogue, which is available at www.cie.org.uk under 'Qualifications & Diplomas' - 'Order Publications'.
+- 1 This syllabus is available in the June and November examination sessions. - 2 Candidates may, if they wish, enter for both Literature (Spanish) and Literature (English) in the same examination session.

 I INTRODUCTION

 International General Certificate of Secondary Education (IGCSE) syllabuses are designed as twoyear courses for examination at age 16-plus.